reactjstampabay/rehacked-spa-basics/README.md

 1. Import Login component StartScreen and replace _hello from react_ div

 1. Add constructor, state, and other required functions to StartScreen component.
 Pass required attributes to <Login />
 1.1.
+TODO: Overview of what attributes are required 1.1.
 Ensure to wire up _componentHandler.upgradeDom();_ in appropriate lifecycle events (didMount, didUpdate)

 1. We are focusing on Login, and will circle back to Register if we have time - demo Postman